-- Large truck tractors pulling semi-trailers accounted for 62% of the large trucks involved in fatal crashes and about one-half of the large trucks involved in nonfatal crashes. - Doubles (truck tractors pulling a semi-trailer and a full trailer) were only 3% of large trucks involved in fatal crashes and 2% of large trucks involved in nonfatal crashes.
-Triples (truck tractors pulling three trailers) accounted for 0.1% of all large trucks involved. - Only 4% of large trucks involved in fatal crashes and 2% of large trucks involved in nonfatal crashes were carrying hazardous materials (HM).
-HM was released from the cargo compartment in 13% of these crashes.
+- ➤ Large truck tractors pulling semi-trailers accounted for 62% of the large trucks involved in fatal crashes and 46% of the large trucks involved in nonfatal crashes. - ➤ Doubles (truck tractors pulling a semi-trailer and a full trailer) were only 3% of large trucks involved in fatal and nonfatal crashes.

+Triples (truck tractors pulling three trailers) accounted for 0.1% of all large trucks involved in fatal crashes. - ➤ Only 4% of large trucks involved in fatal crashes and 2% of large trucks involved in nonfatal crashes were carrying hazardous materials (HM).
+HM was released from the cargo compartment in 36% of fatal crashes and 12% of nonfatal crashes.